esm2000/more-chess/README.md

 A online revision of the classic game of Chess.
 The idea came from a [thread](https://www.reddit.com/r/leagueoflegends/comments/3yf3d3/chess_patch_11_notes_by_riot_games/) posted to Reddit that parodied the balance of a video game.
 However, the rules were so intriguing that I was interested in bringing it to life.

 **THIS IS STILL A WORK IN PROGRESS**
+Roadmap is includd in its own section below

 ## Quickstart